amboxer21/MotionDetection/README.md

 # MotionDetection
+>

-A system that monitors motion from a webcam and allows remote viewing of the webcam from an android app.
+**Description:** A system that monitors motion from a webcam and allows remote viewing of the webcam from an android app.
 The system takes pictures when it detects motion then emails those pictures.
 The android app allows you to remotely view the cam anytime.
 The motion detection system can be controlled with a white list so you're not spammed while your home.

+### [Build Options]

 #### **CMAKE BUILD OPTIONS FOR OpenCV:**